 With Denver’s growing reputation as an entrepreneur-friendly city and steadily dropping unemployment rates, companies are having a difficult time filling job openings.
 There are a ton of openings, but not enough tech talent to fill them, according to Ryan Gedney, a senior economist with the Colorado Department of Labor and Employment.

 What does all of this mean for you?
 It means you don’t have to stay put in a job that doesn’t satisfy you.
-And that, being open to exploring those emerging opportunities can be a great way to advance your career in the direction you want it to go.
+Being open to exploring those emerging opportunities can be a great way to advance your career in the direction you want it to go.